thelonelinux/LeetCode_AllInOne/src/OS_DBMS_CN_SQL_Learning/OS_Learning/OS_Readme.md

 # OPERATING SYSTEM (OS)
 * Includes learning related to OS
 * NOTE - OS Notes, after long time will not be useful.
 For quick revision you can check interview pdf. but understanding properly YT is required.
+* After a long period of learning to understand you must first watch YT, and then Topics notes added here.
+* For revision only, you can peek into interview and here fast topic notes added below.

 ## OS
 ### PHYSICAL NOTES COPY